Bay City Radio

 In December 1981 a fire started in one of the studios causing considerable damage.
 The whole top floor of the Dalgety building (Broadcasting House) was then completely refurbished and modernised with state-of-the-art equipment.

 In 1993 Bay City Radio joined the Classic Hits network and became known as Classic Hits Bay City Radio.
 In 1994, the station moved to 89.5FM and became Classic Hits 89FM Bay City Radio.
 Later the AM frequency would be used to broadcast Newstalk ZB into the Hawke's Bay region.

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, which included, among other things, the Classic Hits branded stations.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

-In 1998 Classic Hits 89FM was reduced to just 4 hours of local programming between 6 and 10 am 7 days a week.
+In 1998 Classic Hits 89FM Bay City Radio was reduced to just 4 hours of local programming between 6 and 10 am 7 days a week.
 Outside this time nationwide shows based from Auckland took over, and the announcers simply called the station Classic Hits.
 The breakfast show was shortened to a 3-hour show in 2012 on all Classic Hits stations.

-In 2010 programming was extended to the Wairoa area broadcasting 99.7FM.
-Previously the 99.7FM frequency had been used to broadcast Hawkes Bay's ZM station and historically for Classic Rock 96FM.
+In 2010, now known as Classic Hits 89.5, programming was extended to the Wairoa area broadcasting 99.7FM.
+Previously the 99.7FM frequency had been used to broadcast Hawkes Bay's ZM station and historically for Greatest Hits FM96, Better Music 96FM and Classic Rock 96FM.

 On April 28, 2014 all stations part of the Classic Hits network were rebranded as The Hits.
-While most regions dropped their local breakfast show in favour of a networked breakfast presented by Polly Gillespie and Grant Kareama, The Hits in Hawkes Bay was one of four regions to retain the local breakfast show.
+While most regions dropped their local breakfast show in favour of a networked breakfast presented by Polly Gillespie and Grant Kareama, The Hits in Hawke's Bay was one of four regions to retain the local breakfast show.

-Local breakfast Monday to Friday is currently hosted by Adam Green and Megan.
+Local breakfast Monday to Friday is currently hosted by Adam and Megan.
 Outside these times the station runs The Hits networked programs which originate from either Auckland, Wellington or Christchurch.